Limited Linguistic Diversity in Embodied AI Datasets: Introduction

 With advances in large language models (LLMs) and multimodal learning, language is increasingly used as an input across research fields, enabling practical systems.
 In robotics, this is reflected in the growing focus on Vision-Language-Action (VLA) models such as OpenVLA \cite{pmlr-v270-kim25c}, RT-X \cite{openxembodiment}, and $\pi$0.5 \cite{intelligence2025pi05visionlanguageactionmodelopenworld}.
 Much of this progress has been driven by datasets like Open X-Embodiment \cite[OXE,][]{openxembodiment}, which are larger and more diverse across objects, scenes, and embodiments than earlier robotics datasets, supporting a shift toward end-to-end generalist robotic systems that use language to specify tasks.

 Despite this progress, language---while a core modality in VLA systems---is often overlooked in dataset documentation and evaluations.
-Many datasets in the OXE collection were not originally created for generalist VLA training, and documentation emphasizes diversity across objects, scenes, and embodiments, with little discussion of instruction language \cite{openxembodiment}.
+Datasets in the OXE collection were not originally created for generalist VLA training, and documentation emphasizes diversity across objects, scenes, and embodiments, with little discussion of instruction language \cite{openxembodiment}.
 Meanwhile, a growing body of work reports limited semantic robustness of VLA models despite reliance on LLM backbones, including sensitivity to paraphrases, performance drops in the presence of distractor objects, and related failures \cite{gao2025taxonomyevaluatinggeneralistrobot, contributors2025agibotworld, wang2024ladevlanguagedriventestingevaluation}.
 These generalization issues suggest that language understanding may be underemphasized in current VLA development; documenting the linguistic features of the data that shape model performance is a crucial step for future research.

 To address this, we analyze instruction language in several VLA datasets from OXE and compare it to other robotics datasets and common instruction-tuning corpora used for LLM training.
-We characterize language coverage across three dimensions: lexical redundancy and duplication, semantic diversity, and structural diversity (cf. Section \ref{sec:methodology}).
+We characterize language coverage across three dimensions: lexical redundancy, semantic diversity, and structural diversity (cf. Section \ref{sec:methodology}).
 We find that current VLA datasets exhibit a narrow and repetitive instruction distribution: fewer than 2\% of instructions are unique, lexical diversity is limited relative to the comparison datasets, and structural forms are often templated (cf. Section \ref{sec:results}).
 Beyond repetition, linguistically richer constructions are largely missing: across all studied datasets, fewer than 1\% of commands contain negation, and conditionals are similarly rare.

-Overall, we provide a systematic characterization of language used in VLA datasets.
+Overall, we provide a systematic characterization of language used in VLA datasets (see Figure~\ref{fig:compact_commands} for command examples).
 By making these properties explicit, this language-focused documentation can inform synthetic data generation and future data collection, help contextualize reported generalization gaps such as sensitivity to paraphrases, and guide the design of new evaluation protocols.